-Internet, Cloud Computing & the Environment
+Internet, Computers & the Environment

 It costs the average worker-from-home about $20 a year to power a laptop for 10 hours a day.
 Smartphone charging costs even less.
 Your TV, your router, your tablet — all of that technology costs pennies to power, making hours spent scrolling your phone, watching Netflix or shopping online seem like a harmless pastime.

 Here’s the thing though: it’s not.
 When you hear terms like “virtual” and “cloud-based”, your mind doesn’t exactly jump to a 7.2 million square-foot megacenter generating 650 megawatts of power — roughly enough power for 400,000 homes.
 You don’t think about how worldwide internet usage makes up for about 4% of global greenhouse emissions.

 The truth is that the internet has a real environmental cost.

 A Handful of Watts, a Few Billion People

 The music video for Luis Fonsi's “Despacito” was streamed over 7.4 billion times.
 In that time, the energy used by YouTube to handle that traffic exceeded the demands of multiple countries combined!

 As you scoot your body off the couch to save a dropped chip, the last thing you wanna think about is the carbon footprint of being lazy.
 It’s not fair!
 You’re not fighting laws that keep solar energy from replacing fossil fuels.
 You keep your driving to a minimum.
 Why should streaming videos be this costly to the environment?

 About 4 billion people use the internet every day.
 Each session needs at least one server — usually more — to store data, and each server has to run 24/7.
 These giant storage drives are crucial to any business wanting to stay reliable.
 Some drives are even copied to redundant/duplicate servers so that if one server goes out, 3 others can hop in and save the day.
 There are tens, if not hundreds of millions, of servers worldwide.